A detailed guide for finding the best and most reliable memory cards for the Fujifilm X-Pro 3 and at the best prices.

 Best Memory Cards | Fujifilm X-Pro 3

 Generally, if you’re shooting casually you won’t really notice the difference between a V90 UHS-II card and a V60 card.
-In fact, if you’re shooting JPG and using features like clarity, it will slow down the write speed significantly to the point where it won’t matter at all if you’re using a slower card do to the CPU bottleneck.
+In fact, if you’re shooting JPG and using features like clarity, it will slow down the write speed significantly to the point where it won’t matter at all if you’re using a slower card due to the CPU bottleneck.

 Fujifilm X-Pro 3 Best Memory Cards & Recommendations